Oratorio Santa Cecilia

 Panel 7.
 Trial of St Cecilia (Bagnacavallo e Biagio Pupini)

 Panel 8.
 Decapitation of St Cecilia (Giovanni Maria Chiodarolo and Cesare Tamaroccio)

 Panel 9.
 St Cecilia donates all her goods to the poor (Costa).
 The story goes that although she was struck three times by the sword, she survived for three days, enough time to distribute her goods and have the pope convert her house into a church.

 Panel 10.
 Burial of St Cecilia (Francia)

-Today the oratorio is used for concerts, notably during the San Giacomo Festival.
+St Cecilia, thanks to the song in her heart, is the patroness of musicians, so appropriately enough the oratorio is used for concerts, notably during the March-June San Giacomo Festival.

 Via Zamboni 15

 Hours Daily June-Sept 10am–1pm and 3–7pm, Oct-May 10am–1pm and 2–6pm.